Xavier Austin

 Xavier Austin is a fictional character from the Australian Channel Seven soap opera Home and Away, played by David Jones-Roberts.
 The character debuted on-screen during the episode airing on 20 November 2008.
 Jones-Roberts was cast in the role after previously auditioning for the roles of four other characters.
 Xavier has been portrayed as a caring character who has had to look after his family.
 Many of his storylines have been centred on his relationship with Ruby Buckton.
-Xavier departed on 3 July 2012, but made a brief return from 23–24 April 2013, for the funeral of his mother, Gina.
+Xavier departed on 3 July 2012, but made a brief return from 23 to 24 April 2013, for the funeral of his mother, Gina.

 Casting

 Auditions were held and actor Jones-Roberts was cast in the role.
 Jones-Roberts had previously auditioned for the roles of Henry Hunter, Lucas Holden, Drew Curtis and Geoff Campbell and stated that receiving the role of Xavier was "all the more awesome" because he had to wait for such a long time.
 Whilst surfing his agent told him he had the role over a pay-phone and Jones-Roberts adds: "I got all excited and started jumping around.
 I ran up to a couple of people I saw that I knew and just started screaming."